mnebuerquo/python-tutorial/readme.md

-# This is a Python tutorial
+# Sherman's 60 Minute Python Tutorial

-This is an intro to basic python, prepared for Deep Mind, the machine learning study group at Kroger Digital.

 [View the Slide Show (https://mnebuerquo.github.io/python-tutorial/)](https://mnebuerquo.github.io/python-tutorial/)

+## Audience

+This is a short intro to python, prepared for Deep Mind, the machine learning study group at Kroger Digital.

+This tutorial is intended for programmers who already know another language, and want an introduction to python.
+I assume at least some background knowledge in the audience, and that they have python installed somewhere.

 ## About